jyn514/flower/README.md

 > flower looks so tasty. nom.
 —catgirl

+> congrats you have made sub.kt but for ssgs instead of fansubbing
+—magical girl enthusiast

+> i have an extremely cursed question about flower.
+—law student who wishes lawyers used technology

 ## template language overview
 This is just a quick tour of the language.
 For more info, see [the language intro](docs/pages/language.md).